huangyh09/brie/doc/manual_brie1.rst

   fileList=cell1/samples.csv.gz,cell2/samples.csv.gz,cell3/samples.csv.gz,cell4/samples.csv.gz

-  brie-diff -i $fileList -o c1_c4.diff.tsv
+  brie1-diff -i $fileList -o c1_c4.diff.tsv

 Then you will have two output files.
 The first one (in the format of xxx.diff.tsv) contains all Bayes factor passing the threshold, and it has with 15 columns: